moussa32/ticketing-system/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-## Functionalites

-### Login & Registeration

-- the system has three type of users admin, agent, customer. all of them will be stored in same user entity with the different role types

-- each type has its own endpoint, but the have common login/register workflow

-- workflow
-    - login
-            - validate email in user table.
-                - if not, return error the user is not registered yet
-                - if yes, validate password, by encrypting user the password and comparing it with with stored password by decrypt package
-                            - if yes. generate and return token by jwt package
-                            - if no return error. no valid password
-    - register
-            - validate if no user in the table has same email
-                - if yes.
-                    - will encrypt the password. then store data in the database
-                    - generate and return new token
-                - if no
-                    - return error, the user has account already

-    - middleware.
-        - when the request hits the server.
-            - the middleware will check and decrypt the token. to extract the payload that contains  date, role, id, middleware should check if the role is required for accessing the function is valid.

 **Abdelrahman**

 - **Summary of work done**: converted role string values from UPPERCASE to lowercase across the auth flow to match the database ENUM and unify role handling.
 Updated login/register seed data and adjusted client/server role mappings so redirects and authorization checks use `admin`, `agent`, `customer`.